Dr. Segal, Chair, Anesthesiology

-faculty are also principal investigators on two Department of Defense subawards and a fellowship and industry award.
-This reflects our strength in basic and
+other faculty members are Principal Investigators on Department of Defense active faculty members.
+This activity reflects our strength in basic and

 - Fifteen members of our faculty have become chairs of departments of anesthesiology, most recently Dr. Michael Wall at The University of Minnesota.
 This reflects our depth and strength in faculty recruitment and leadership development.